ruisuantonio/quote-test-main/README.md

 # Daily Quote

-> **Citacao:** Everyone wants to go to Heaven, but no one wants to die. — Robert Kiyosaki
+> **Citacao:** If you don't have time to do it right, when will you have time to do it over? — John Wooden

 fim do arquivo